MileHacker Logo

 • Self-guided walks are easy for main WWII sites (Bridge, War Cemetery, Museums).

-• Sites are relatively close to each other.
+• Sites are quite close to each other.

-• Some local guides offer guided walking tours, often combined with transport.
+• Some guides from the region offer guided walking tours, usually matched with transport.

 • No specific "no-go" areas exist for pedestrians.